-Following on from the notorious watermelon cake comes Black Star Pastry’s newest dessert, the Japanese forest cake.
+Following on from the notorious watermelon cake comes a new Black Star Pastry dessert, the Japanese forest cake.
 The fluffy, crumbly dessert evokes owner Christopher Thé’s memories from a recent trip to Japan.
 It’s also inspired by Germany’s famous Black Forest cake.

 Fragrant with fruit and oozing with cream, it’s a cake Thé fell in love with it as a child.
 “There was a nearby patisserie that did a magnificent one.
 I loved it and my family had it for almost every birthday.
 That shop eventually closed, so making my own version is a way for me to get nostalgic about my childhood.”